 - any increase to your cover under the applicable benefit design will be restricted such that your new cover amount is no more than the AAL or, if you have one, your Forward Underwriting Limit (FUL), unless you apply to be underwritten for the excess above your AAL or FUL; and - 2. you being At Work on the date of the salary increase and where you are not At Work on that date, the increased amount will be Limited Cover until you have been At Work for 60 consecutive days.
-If your possible insured amount of cover as calculated by the benefit formula exceeds the AAL or your FUL if you have one, you will need to complete a Personal Statement in order to be underwritten for the full amount of cover subject to the maximum amount of cover available to you under the Policy.
+If your possible insured amount of cover as calculated by the benefit formula exceeds the AAL or your FUL if you have one, you will

-5.3 Underwriting
+5.4 Underwriting

-Where your cover is subject to underwriting as outlined in 5.1 and 5.2, the underwritten amount of cover will only commence from the date of the Insurer's written acceptance of your application for cover.
+Where your cover is subject to underwriting, the underwritten amount of cover will only commence from the date of the Insurer's written acceptance of your application for cover.

-5.4 Interim accident cover
+5.5 Interim accident cover

-If you apply for underwritten cover above the AAL or your FUL, the Insurer will provide you with Interim Accident Cover which will cover you for death and TPD up to the amount that underwriting is being requested for where a claimable event is caused by an Accident.
+If you apply for underwritten cover above the AAL or your FUL, the Insurer will provide you with Interim Accident Cover which will cover you for death (including terminal illness) and TPD up to the lesser of the additional amount applied for and \$500,000 for where a claimable event is caused by an Accident.